ai/evil-blocks/README.md

 With filters you can change Evil Blocks logic, add some new shortcuts or features like mixins.

-Also you can remove any default filters from `evil.block.filters` (for example, you can create properties for `data-role` children from some white list).
+Also you can remove any default filters from `evil.block.filters`.
+For example, you can create properties for `data-role` children only from some white list.

 But Filters API is still unstable and you should be careful on major updates.